 Working from home at least one day a week

 Each response to the salary survey has been validated using robust statistical analysis and automated data validation rules in order to be included in the results.
 Any data profiles that do not pass our validation rules and statistical analysis, or that are deemed questionable, incomplete, or duplicate were removed in order to provide meaningful results.

-The level of seniority for permanent salaries is split into junior, medium and senior, and is based on years of experience working with Salesforce products.
+The level of seniority for permanent salaries is split into junior and senior, and is based on years of experience working with Salesforce products.
 Individual salary information from survey responses is used solely for benchmarking purposes.
 Personal salary information will only be used in an anonymized way and is not in connection with any individual role or hiring decision.